«

 com.datastax.driver.core.exceptions.NoHostAvailableException: All host(s) tried for query failed

 If you see the following error message, this indicates that the transactor and peer are not configured with the same SSL information.
-To solve it, verify if the transactor KeyStore and peer TrustStore are properly configured.
+Verify the transactor KeyStore and peer TrustStore are properly configured.

 HornetQNotConnectedException HQ119007: Cannot connect to server(s).
 Tried with all available servers. org.hornetq.core.client.impl.ServerLocatorImpl.createSessionFactory